ZhunZhong007/zhunzhong007.github.io/_pages/about.md

 **<font size=6> About Me </font>**

-**Experience:** I am currently an Assistant Professor at the University of Nottingham (UoN).
-I was an Assistant Professor (2022-2023) and a Postdoc at University of Trento (UNITN, 2020-2022) working with Prof. [Nicu Sebe](https://disi.unitn.it/~sebe/).
+**Experience:** I am currently a Tenure-Track Professor at the Hefei University of Technology.
+I am also an Honorary Associate Professor at the University of Nottingham (UoN).
+I was an Assistant Professor at University of Nottingham (2023-2024) and University of Trento (2022-2023).
+I was  a Postdoc at University of Trento (UNITN, 2020-2022) working with Prof. [Nicu Sebe](https://disi.unitn.it/~sebe/).
 I received my Ph.D. degree in 2019 from the Cognitive Science Department at Xiamen University under the supervision of Prof. [Shaozi Li](https://scholar.google.com/citations?user=CT8_b_QAAAAJ&hl=en).
 I was also a joint Ph.D. student in 2017-2019 at University of Technology Sydney under the co-supervision of Prof. [Yi Yang](https://scholar.google.com/citations?user=RMSuNFwAAAAJ&hl=en) and Dr. [Liang Zheng](https://zheng-lab.cecs.anu.edu.au/).
 I received the M.S.
 Degree in Computer Science and Technology in 2015 from China University Of Petroleum, Qingdao, China.
 I received the B.S. degree from the Information Engineering Department, from East China University of Technology in 2012.

-**Research Interests:** Our [Lab for Intelligence and VisiON (LION)](/people) commits to designing trustworthy intelligent visual recognition systems for real-world applications.
+**Research Interests:** Our [Lab for Intelligence and VisiON (LION)](https://lion-hfut.github.io/) commits to designing trustworthy intelligent visual recognition systems for real-world applications.
 To achieve this goal, we mainly focus on the areas of data augmentation, unsupervised/semi- supervised learning, federated learning, domain generalization, domain adaptation and novel class discovery, and investigate their advantages in visual tasks, such as object retrieval, image classification, semantic segmentation, etc.

-<span style="color:orangered"> **Join Us:** I am looking for highly-motivated Ph.D. students starting from September 2024; I also welcome visiting students/research assistant.</span>
+<span style="color:orangered"> **Join Us:** I am looking for highly-motivated Ph.D. students starting from September 2026; I also welcome visiting students/research assistant.</span>

 <span style="color:orangered">I am also a guest researcher at UNITN ([MHUG](http://mhug.disi.unitn.it/) led by Prof. Nicu Sebe), in which we are hiring highly-motivated Postdoc/Ph.D. students/visiting students/research assistant.
 </span>